ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/terminology.md

 _RO-Crate_: A dataset, which is described in a JSON-LD _RO-Crate Metadata Document_.

 _RO-Crate Metadata Document_: A JSON-LD document that describes the _RO-Crate_ with structured data in form of _RO-Crate JSON-LD_.
-This may be stored in a file-system as an _RO-Crate Metadata File_ or served via an API.
+This may be stored in a file-system as an _RO-Crate Metadata File_, served via web site or via an API.

 _RO-Crate Metadata File_: An _RO-Crate Metadata Document_ stored in a file named  `ro-crate-metadata.json` in the _RO-Crate Root_.
 See section [RO-Crate Metadata Document](structure#ro-crate-metadata-document-ro-crate-metadatajson).

-_Attached RO-Crate_: An RO-Crate that contains a payload of one or more files, stored/published on a typical file system with an _RO-Crate Metadata File_:.
+_RO-Crate Package_: A file system directory, indicated by the presence of the _RO-Crate Metadata File_.
+An _RO-Crate Package_ carries a payload of zero or more files.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

-_Detached RO-Crate_: A RO-Crate described by an _RO-Crate Metadata Document_ without a payload of files, not having its own _RO-Crate Root_.
-See section [Types of RO-Crate](structure#types-of-ro-crate).

-_RO-Crate Root_: The top-level directory of a _Attached RO-Crate_, indicated by the presence of the _RO-Crate Metadata File_ `ro-crate-metadata.json`.
+_RO-Crate Root_: The top-level directory of an _RO-Crate Package_.
 See section [RO-Crate structure](structure)

 _RO-Crate Metadata Descriptor_: A _Contextual Entity_ of type [CreativeWork], which describes the _RO-Crate Metadata Document_ and links it to the _Root Data Entity_.
 See section [RO-Crate Metadata Descriptor](root-data-entity#ro-crate-metadata-descriptor)